-On March 1, 2022, the Company entered into Securities Purchase Agreements (the "Purchase Agreements") with certain accredited investors identified on the signature pages to the Purchase Agreements (collectively, the "Purchasers") pursuant to which, among other things, the Company issued and sold to the Purchasers, in a private placement transaction (the "2022 Private Placement"), (i) 6,436,322 shares of the Company's common stock (the "Shares"), and accompanying warrants to purchase an aggregate of 4,827,242 shares of common stock, and (ii) pre-funded warrants to purchase up to an aggregate of 3,013,850 shares of common stock (the "Pre-Funded Warrants") and accompanying warrants to purchase an aggregate of 2,260,388 shares of common stock.
-The accompanying warrants to purchase common stock are referred to herein collectively as the "Common Stock Warrants", and the Common Stock Warrants and the Pre-Funded Warrants are referred to herein collectively as the "Warrants".
-Under the Purchase Agreements, each Share and accompanying Common Stock Warrant were sold together at a combined price of \$2.91, and each Pre-Funded Warrant and accompanying Common Stock Warrant were sold together at a combined price of \$2.9099, for gross proceeds of approximately \$27.5 million.
+On March 1, 2022, the Company entered into Securities Purchase Agreements (the "Purchase Agreements") with certain accredited investors identified on the signature pages to the Purchase Agreements (collectively, the "Purchasers") pursuant to which, among other things, the Company issued and sold to the Purchasers, in a private placement transaction (the "2022 Private Placement"), (i) 6,436,322 shares of the Company's common stock (the "Shares"), and accompanying warrants to purchase an aggregate of 4,827,242 shares of common stock, and (ii) prefunded warrants to purchase up to an aggregate of 3,013,850 shares of common stock (the "PreFunded Warrants") and accompanying warrants to purchase of 2,260,388 shares of common stock.
+The accompanying warrants to purchase common stock are referred to herein collectively as the "Common Stock Warrants", and the Common Stock Warrants are referred to herein collectively as the "Warrants".
+Under the Purchase Agreements, each Share and accompanying Common Stock Warrant were sold together at a combined price of \$2.91, and each Prefunded Warrant and accompanying Common Stock Warrant were sold together at a combined price of \$2.9099, for gross proceeds of approximately \$27.5 million.
 In connection with the 2022 Private Placement, the Company entered into a registration rights agreement (the "Registration Rights Agreement") with the Purchasers, pursuant to which the Company agreed to register for resale the Shares, as well as the shares of common stock issuable upon exercise of the Warrants (the "Warrant Shares").
 Under the Registration Rights Agreement, the Company agreed to file a registration statement covering the resale by the Purchasers of the Shares and Warrant Shares within 30 days following the agreement date.
 The Company filed such resale registration statement on March 28, 2022, and it was declared effective by the SEC on April 8, 2022.

-Upon the issuance of the pre-funded warrant and stock purchase warrants, the Company evaluated the terms of each warrant to determine the appropriate accounting and classification pursuant to ASC 480 and ASC 815.
-Based on the Company's evaluation and due to certain terms in the warrant agreements, it concluded the pre-funded warrant and the stock purchase warrants should be classified as liabilities with subsequent remeasurement at each quarter so long as such warrants remain to be classified as liabilities.
+Upon the issuance of the Prefunded Warrants and stock purchase warrants, the Company evaluated the terms of each Warrant to determine the appropriate accounting and classification pursuant to ASC 480 and ASC 815.
+Based on the Company's evaluation and due to certain terms in the warrant agreements, it concluded the Prefunded Warrant and the stock purchase warrants should be classified as liabilities with subsequent remeasurement at each quarter so long as such warrants remain to be classified as liabilities.
 The Company recorded an initial liability on issuance of \$19.0 million from this conclusion.
-For the three months ended March 31, 2022, the Company recorded a charge of \$1.9 million related to the change in fair value of these warrants.
-As of March 31, 2022, the Company has \$20.9 million as the liability related to these warrants.
+As of June 30, 2022, the Company has \$11.8 million as the liability related to the Warrants.